 Besides the hormone replacement therapy, how can I treat hot flushes?

-Proper homeopathic treatment will help in relieving hot flushes in a very safe way.
+Proper homeopathic treatment will help in relieving hot flushes in a holistic manner.
 Studies conducted internationally show that homeopathy helps treat hot flushes effectively.

 Myths and facts: